Last updated: March 30, 2026

 • Clear sensorium (MMSE)

-• Intact intellectual abilities (hence develops confabulation since they are aware they have memory deficits)
+• Intact intellectual abilities – they develop confabulation since they are aware that they have memory deficits

 • Global amnesia